 Looked at this way the two-part cap-iron can be seen as a natural progression from Bailey’s original idea, albeit a progression that arguably doesn’t really improve performance mu h in the real world.

 So why bother?
 The reason is a little hard to explain – you really have to try it to find out – but the plane simply feels better with a stay-set cap iron installed.
 Presumably this is because the stay-set really does add rigidity and our hands are sensitive enough to detect this when using the plane.

 One of the grumbles about the design is that there can be some play in the connection between the two halves of the cap-iron, and this makes it hard to adjust to a fine setting.
 For example:

 The article above is about the modern Clifton version, and I have to say there was no such problem with my Record examples – the fit is perfect and the bottom half does not move when put in place (note the stern instructions stamped on the Record version to ‘keep groove clean’!).
-Of course it is impossible to tell if this is a sign of superior engineering at Record or just a matter of luck.
+I've no idea if this is a sign of superior engineering at Record or just a matter of luck on my part.

 It is very easy to adjust, just like a normal cap-iron – hold the lower half in place with your thumb and tap the screw with a screwdriver until you are in the right spot.
 It is also convenient to remove the bur after sharpening without having to unscrew and remove the cap-iron.

-For completeness I should mention a more prosaic complaint about the design which is the propensity of the bottom half to drop off and hit you on the toe at inconvenient times, although I can’t say this is a problem I have been unduly troubled by.
+For completeness I should mention a more prosaic complaint about the design is the tendency for the bottom half to fall off and disappear in the shavings piled under your bench, although I can’t say this is a problem I have been greatly troubled by.